 The Penn website dedicated to Coronavirus issues is coronavirus.upenn.edu.
 This site is being continuously updated, and topics covered there include:

-In January 2021, the University created a new COVID Resource Call Center to provide assistance with testing, PennOpen Pass, contact tracing, and more.
+The COVID Resource Call Center provides assistance with testing, PennOpen Pass, contact tracing, and more.
 You can reach a call center representative Monday through Friday from 9:00am - 5:00pm (EST) at 215.573.7096 or email@example.com.
 Please visit Penn's COVID Resource Website for more information.

 In this stressful time, be aware that there are extensive support resources available to students.
 One call to the HELP LINE (215.898.4357) can assist you in finding personal and mental health support for yourself or others in distress.
 It is available 24 hours a day, seven days a week.

-- Stay home if you’re sick.
+Stay home if you’re sick and report any possible COVID-19 symptoms when you complete your daily PennOpen Pass questionnaire.
 If you have symptoms of acute respiratory illness, you should stay home until you are free of fever (100.4 degrees Fahrenheit or 37.8 degrees Centigrade).

 Contact the Division of Public Safety 24 hours a day, 7 days a week, at 215.573.3333 or dial 511 from a campus phone.